DataFire/Integrations/integrations/generated/azure_keyvault/README.md

 ### KeyCreateParameters
 * KeyCreateParameters `object`: The key create parameters.
   * attributes [KeyAttributes](#keyattributes)
-  * crv `string` (values: P-256, P-384, P-521, SECP256K1): Elliptic curve name.
+  * crv `string` (values: P-256, P-384, P-521, P-256K): Elliptic curve name.
 For valid values, see JsonWebKeyCurveName.
   * key_ops `array`
     * items `string` (values: encrypt, decrypt, sign, verify, wrapKey, unwrapKey): JSON web key operations.
 For more information, see JsonWebKeyOperation.
-  * key_size `integer`: The key size in bytes.
-For example, 1024 or 2048.
+  * key_size `integer`: The key size in bits.
+For example: 2048, 3072, or 4096 for RSA.
   * kty **required** `string` (values: EC, EC-HSM, RSA, RSA-HSM, oct): The type of key to create.
 For valid values, see JsonWebKeyType.
   * tags `object`: Application specific metadata in the form of key-value pairs.